 6. A Child in the Family

-I was hesitant to give this book a chance.
-There are certain passages cited often in a Montessori Facebook group from the book, particularly about a child’s sleep, that I have issues with.
+I was hesitant to give this Montessori parenting book a chance.
+There are certain passages cited often in Montessori Facebook groups from the book, particularly about a child's sleep, that I have issues with.

 I read it, though, and I absolutely love it.
 Dr. Montessori discusses how adults and children are often at odds with each other due to our misunderstanding of our children's needs and our need to control; our need for obedience without question.